jsenv/core/README.md

 # Name

-The name "jsenv" stands for JavaScript environments.
+The name "jsenv" stands for JavaScript environments.<br />
-Maybe "jsenv" should be written "JSEnv", but it would be too painful to type.
+"jsenv" without capital letter because "JSEnv" would be too painful to type.
-The prefered syntax is "jsenv".

 # Logo